FREQUENTLY ASKED QUESTIONS

 NO appointment is required, all customers are welcome.

 YES.
 We want our customers to trust us and have confidence with the security and safety of their favorite timepiece

 Manhattan Time Service is located in a secure facility building in the diamond district area, Mid-town NYC.
 All customers are required to present their ID upon entering the building.

 Our hours of operation are as follows:

 This is the first and the most important question that every owner should ask before entrusting a valuable timepiece to any watch repair company.
 We believe that each prospective client should feel entirely comfortable with the company before any deal is made.
 This is why we keep our phone line and email open for any queries and concerns regarding our services.
 Our head master watchmaker is a veteran craftsman who is very meticulous in handling valuable timepieces.
 His skill and proficiency puts him as a master in this craft.
 Choosing Manhattan Time Service means: entrusting your priceless timepiece to no less than a master.

 Customers may choose the most convenient form of payment from the various options that we offer.
 Payment by credit card using our dependable SSL shopping cart is the quickest way to have a watch repaired.
 But we also accept all other major credit cards, cash and money orders.
 HOWEVER, we do not accept personal checks.
 Payments can be made upon the verbal or written approval of the watch repair estimate.

-We are protected by Trust Guard and we secure customer information using SSL.
-We are 100% free from shopping risks.
+We are protected by Trust Guard, Authorize.net and we secure customer information using the SSL/TLS certificate.
+We guarantee 100% free shopping risks.